 Using software tricks to overcome hardware limitations is common.
 For instance down at a detailed level one of the reasons you can't print a column and stop is momentum in the stepper motor.
 Steppers can't just suddenly start moving at full speed, either; they need to be accelerated.
 Software timing loops can do that timing and get better performance from the printers motors, giving fast carriage and paper movement.
 These improvements in printer performance could be made using control software running on a nearby computer and a dumb printer chassis, or using software running on the printers own microprocessor.

-In the early 1980s there were dozens of brands of computers (Acorn, Apricot, Apple, BCL, Burroughs, CDC, Commodore, Cromemco, ...
-Victor, Unisys, Wang so it wasn't going to be possible for printer manufacturers to provide a complicated driver for all, or even many.
+In the early 1980s there were a great many computer companies, many with their own distinctive hardware design.
+A list might begin Aardvark, Acorn, ACT/Apricot, Adler, Amdahl, Apple, Atari, BCL, Burroughs, CDC, Commodore, Cromemco, ...
+Victor, Unisys, Wang - we can easily quote about 100 names.
+It wasn't going to be possible for printer manufacturers to provide a special hardware interface or complicated driver software for all, or even many.
 As the software became complicated nor could it be hoped the customers would do it.

 Printer makers competed on price, performance and features.
 Improvements in dot-matrix hardware helped move the computer industry towards that ideal of being able to draw any shape on the page.
 An ever-growing list of printer features need increasingly elaborate escape-code sequences.

 To get horizontal print pitches of 10 or 20 character per inch print the number of stripes on the carriage position strip can be doubled.
 To get 12, 15 and 17.5 cpi the microprocessor might count 20 cpi marks but use a bit of arithmetic based on the apparent acceleration of the head to guess intermediate print positions.
 Doubling the resolution of the encoder strip and carriage position counter is easy, however it won't help to give 20 cpi print because the dots will be cramped and overlapping.
 The printhead needs to give smaller dots and to do that it needs smaller pins.
-If it is to have smaller pins then so that the pin-columns will line up it also needs more of them.
+If it is to have smaller pins then to produce a line of characters in one stroke it also needs more of them.

 The obvious thing to do is to shrink the pins and have more of them, so that is precisely what printer manufacturers did, producing 18 and 24 pin printheads.
 The pin diameters might not halve in an 18 pin head because the designer might decide to add a little to the print height so that it occupies the 4.2 mm space on the page entirely, allowing things like superscripts, subscripts and overscores.
 24 pin heads are even better and there is enough definition in a character to allow single - pass printing of the Chinese, Japanese and Korean characters with their more complicated form.
 The pins are now something like 0.175 mm across, however, so they are more vulnerable to wear and damage.
 To avoid the problems manufacturers often made the pins a bit bigger and put them in two columns, one offset a dot position above the other.
 The printer compensates for the distance between pin columns by adjustments to their timing.
 Print resolution is nearly 150 dots per inch, better than newsprint.